A Call to Faith in Turbulent Times

 Small Group Ministry Sessions

 Here are four small group sessions religious professional and lay leaders can offer to help nurture, support, and strengthen Unitarian Universalists to respond to this moment and its significant challenges.
 Written by the Rev. Marta Valentín, the sessions use a standard “small group ministry” format, known as an effective tool for people to engage in deep discernment rather than in debate.
-Each session offers a different lenses for a group to examine together the call of our faith and our moral and ethical commitments at this extraordinary moment.
+Each session offers different lenses for a group to examine together the call of our faith and our moral and ethical commitments at this extraordinary moment.

 Session One: Call to Vision